 Specialist expertise.
-As noted, specialized experience can come with a higher billing rate, particular during an economic boom where there’s a shortage of professionals with that expertise.
+As noted, specialized experience can come with a higher billing rate, particularly during an economic boom where there’s a shortage of professionals with that expertise.
 Experience in emerging technologies, specialized healthcare treatments or products, or international regulation will often come at a premium, for the simple reason that those professionals can command higher salaries in the PR labor marketplace.

 How can clients determine if billing is fair?

 Most clients shop around and compare agency proposals and budgets.
 Once a relationship has begun, they ask for regular activity and results reporting, and some request staff timesheets to ensure that the time is being spent well.
 Frequent communication – with formal check-ins a minimum of once a week – is highly recommended.